bbeyene/db-imp-benchmark/PART2.md

 - User 4: write then read

 ### Queries we will run
+Since we don't want to be bottlenecked by disk write speeds, we will turn off 'autocommit', and instead group related commands sandwiched between a 'BEGIN TRANSACTION' and 'COMMIT'.
 Enable profiling to see execution time: `SET profiling = 1;` Four concurrent read/write processes using 10% selection
 ```